What It’s All About

-In 2013, over 2,200 volunteers pulled over 45 tons of trash from over 135 miles of river banks and waterways.
+In 2013, more than 2,200 volunteers pulled over 45 tons of trash from over 138 miles of river banks and waterways.
 Volunteers use human power and sometimes heavy equipment to pull out everything from recyclables, fishing equipment and food waste to tires, televisions and refrigerators.
-Read about the 2013 event in the Cleanup Chronicle (PDF), including the list of groups that participated and the tally of trash pulled from the river.
-We hope you’ll enjoy this year’s expanded Cleanup Chronicle with even more group photos and stories, as well as projects and tips to make your cleanup even better next year.
+Read about the 2013 event in the Cleanup Chronicle (PDF), including the list of groups that participated and the tally of all trash pulled from the river.

 How to get involved